sveronneau/scc-findings-notifications/README.md

+# SCC Notifications to your channel of choice

+The goal of this repo is to allow Security Command Center users to get notified of Findings.
+Most GCP users will turn on SCC but fail at getting notified which leads to potential security issues.

-# Google Cloud SCC Notifications to Google Chat
+## Google Cloud SCC Notifications to Google Chat

 https://github.com/sveronneau/scc-findings-notifications/blob/main/g-chat/README.md

-# Google Cloud SCC Notifications to Slack
+## Google Cloud SCC Notifications to Slack

 https://github.com/sveronneau/scc-findings-notifications/blob/main/slack/README.md

-# Google Cloud SCC Notifications to SendGrid
+## Google Cloud SCC Notifications to SendGrid

 https://github.com/sveronneau/scc-findings-notifications/blob/main/sendgrid/README.md